Santhi Soundarajan: Early life and career

-Santhi was born in 1981 in the village of Kathakkurichi in the Pudukkottai District of Tamil Nadu, India.
-Santhi grew up in a 20-by-5-foot hut across the road from the new home she lives in now.
-There was no bathroom or outhouse, nor was there running water or electricity.
-She is one of five children of brick-kiln labourers in a rural village in southern Tamil Nadu state; she overcame malnutrition as a child to become a middle-distance runner.
-Her family could not even afford a television and watched Santhi's Doha race at a neighbour's house.
-Her mother and father had to go to another town to work in a brickyard, where they earned the American equivalent of $4 a week.
-While they were gone, Santhi, the oldest, was in charge of taking care of her four siblings.
-Sometimes, Santhi's grandfather, an accomplished runner, helped while her parents were away.
-When she was 13, he taught her to run on an open stretch of dirt outside the hut and bought her a pair of shoes.
+Santhi Soundarajan was born 17 April 1981 in the Pudukkottai District of Tamil Nadu, India.
+Soundarajan grew up in a 20-by-5-foot hut where there was no running water, electricity, or a bathroom or outhouse.
+She was the eldest of five children born to her parents, who are both brick-kiln labourers; her parents often had to seek work in other brickyards where they earned the equivalent of $4 US dollars a week.
+While they were away, Soundarajan was in charge of taking care of her four younger siblings, often with the help of Soundarajan's grandfather, who was an accomplished runner himself.
+When she was 13, Soundajaran's grandfather taught her how to run properly and bought her a pair shoes to help her advance with her running.
+Soundajaran recalls that her grandfather had always been her "biggest supporter."

-At her first competition, in eighth grade, Santhi won a tin cup trophy; she collected 13 more in interschool competitions.
-The sports coach at a nearby high school took note of her performances and recruited her.
-The school paid her tuition and provided her with a uniform and hot lunches.
-It was the first time Santhi had ever eaten three meals a day.
+Although Soundarajan suffered from malnutrition as a child, she was able to become a middle-distance runner in her early teens, at first to earn money from competitions to help her family.
+Soundarajan won a tin cup in her eighth-grade competition debut; at interschool competitions over time, she added 13 more cups to her collection.
+Her dominant performances caught the attention of a nearby high school's sports coach, who recruited her.
+In addition to paying her tuition, the school provided her a uniform and hot lunches.
+This was Soundarajan's first experience eating three meals a day, which helped her improve.

-After high school, Santhi got a scholarship from an Arts college in Pudukkottai, the nearest town. and the following year, Santhi transferred to a college in Chennai, the state's capital, which was seven hours away.
-In 2005, she attended the Asian Athletics Championships in South Korea, where she won a silver medal.
+After high school, Santhi got a scholarship from an arts college in Pudukkottai, the nearest town.
+The following year, Santhi transferred to a college in Chennai, Tamil Nadu's capital, which was seven hours away.
+In 2005, she attended the Asian Athletics Championships in Incheon, South Korea, where she won a silver medal.
 In 2006, she was chosen to represent India at the Asian Games (run by the Olympic Council of Asia).
 In the 800 meters, Santhi took the silver in 2 minutes, 3.16 seconds, beating Viktoriya Yalovtseva of Kazakhstan by 0.03 seconds.
 This win led to Santhi becoming embroiled in an ongoing, unresolved debate over what makes an athlete eligible to compete in the women's division.

 In 2004 Santhi was awarded 1 lakh cash from then Tamil Nadu Chief Minister Jayalalithaa.

 Santhi holds the national record for the women's 3000 metres steeplechase clocking 10:44.65 seconds.
-At a national meet in Bangalore in July 2005, she won the 800m, 1,500m and 3000m.
-She won the silver medal in 800 m at the 2005 Asian Championships in Incheon, South Korea.
+At a 2005 national meet in Bangalore, she won the 800m, 1,500m and 3000m.
+She won the silver medal in 800m at the 2005 Asian Championships in Incheon, South Korea.